-Tethersonde soundings were conducted simultaneously at the three sounding sites, and the slow ascents were coordinated by radio from the central receiving location at which data from all three sondes were logged.
-The time interval between soundings was varied depending on the observed rates of change in wind and temperature, for example, as short as 20 min in the early evening.
+Tethersonde soundings were conducted simultaneously at the three sounding sites, and the slow ascents were coordinated by radio from the central receiving location where data from all three sondes were logged.
+The time interval between soundings was varied depending on the observed rates of change in wind and temperature, e.g., as short as 20 minutes in the early evening.
 The balloons were retrieved rapidly at the conclusion of the ascents, and the down-soundings were not used in subsequent analyses.
-At the ground, the sondes were allowed to equilibrate fully with the ambient air before the next ascent.
+At the ground, the sondes were allowed to fully equilibrate with the ambient air before the next ascent.

-In the following section, the bulk characteristics of the cold-pool structure are investigated for the three subexperiments.
+In the following section, the bulk characteristics of the cold pool structure are investigated for the three sub-experiments.
 This will be followed by a section investigating the detailed evolution of wind and temperature structure for the best undisturbed night, EXP1.